ahazfernando/skillcity-financials/README.md

 # Step 3: Install dependencies
 npm install

+# Step 4: Set up Firebase
+# Create a .env.local file in the root directory with your Firebase configuration
+# See FIREBASE_SETUP.md for detailed instructions

-# Step 4: Start the development server
+# Step 5: Start the development server
 npm run dev
 ```